Tyrone, Derry & Cavan reach McKenna Cup semis

 Monaghan defeated Donegal by 0-15 to 2-7 but failed to progress as Down had already qualified after winning their two Section A matches.

-Tyrone will face Down in the first semi-final while Derry will take on Cavan in the last four.
+Tyrone will face Cavan in the first semi-final on Saturday at Breffni Park while Derry will take on Down in the last four on Sunday at Pairc Esler.

 There was late drama in Section B as Ulster champions Derry required a last-gasp point by Murray to reach the semi-finals.